spring1843/freedevtool.app/replit.md

 - **UI Components**: Radix UI primitives with shadcn/ui.
 - **Styling**: Tailwind CSS with custom CSS variables for theming, 0.3s transitions, and local storage persistence.
 - **Code Editor**: Simple CodeEditor component with copy functionality.
 Standardized textarea components across all tools provide character count and disabled word wrapping for consistent user experience.
-- **Navigation**: Hamburger menu in top right, no desktop sidebar, non-modal design.
+- **Navigation**: Contextual sidebar behavior - visible by default on homepage desktop view, hidden on mobile devices and tool pages.
+Hamburger menu available on all screen sizes via Ctrl+M shortcut.
 Blue FD logo toggles sidebar, text logo links to homepage.

 ### Backend Architecture
 The server-side is a minimal Node.js Express application with TypeScript, providing a basic REST API foundation for future development.
 It is intentionally lightweight as the application primarily focuses on client-side processing.